-HCZ's contributed space and services provided to the PACS for the years ended June 30, 2017 and 2016 amounted to \$2,604,168 and \$878,270, respectively.
-In addition, HCZ provided the PACS with grants totaling \$5,218,250 and \$5,302,650 in fiscal 2017 and 2016, respectively.
-This grant expense is included within program services on the accompanying statement of activities, and the grant payable is included within accounts payable and accrued expenses on the accompanying consolidated statements of financial position.
+HCZ's contributed space and services provided to the PACS for the years ended June 30, 2018 and 2017 amounted to \$2,777,129 and \$2,604,168, respectively.
+In addition, HCZ provided the PACS with grants totaling \$2,430,772 and \$5,218,250 in fiscal 2018 and 2017, respectively.
+This grant expense is included within program services on the accompanying consolidated statement of activities, and the grant payable is included within accounts payable and accrued expenses on the accompanying consolidated statements of financial position.